Donald Trump's Choice

 Parker Pens - Choice Of Presidents Past

 Parker was the original pen of choice for US presidents.
 An American company (though now the pens are made in France) they pop up at many key moments in history.
-The Parker 51, considered by many to be the best pen ever made, was present in the hand of General Dwight D Eisenhower, later President Eisenhower, when he signed the treaty that brought about the end of World War II.
-Actually he had two of the pens and, such was his disregard for the Nazis, he refused to be in the same room as them and had the pens sent in alone to be used.
+A Parker 51, considered by many to be the best pen ever made, belonging to General Dwight D Eisenhower, later President Eisenhower, was used to sign the treaty that brought about the end of World War II.
+Such was his disregard for the Nazis, he refused to be in the same room as them and had the pens sent in to be used.

-A Parker 51 was also used by Field Marshal Montgomery when signing the terms of Germany’s surrender.
-Later still, Parker pens were used on board the USS Missouri to agree the surrender of Japan.
-The Parker Big Red Duofold was used by General MacArthur though it was his wife’s pen.
+Parker pens were also used on board the USS Missouri to agree the surrender of Japan.
+The Parker Big Red Duofold was used by General MacArthur though it was said to be his wife’s pen.
 He had it specially sent for to use for the historic signing.
-Admiral Nimitz went with tradition and used a Parker 51 for his part in the signing.
+Admiral Nimitz used a Parker 51 for his part in the signing.